Gigaspaces/xap-docs/site/content/xap110adm/memoryxtend.markdown

 # Asynchronous Persistency - Write Behind

-MemoryXtend can work together with [XAP Mirror Service]({{%currentjavaurl%}}/asynchronous-persistency-with-the-mirror.html) which provides reliable asynchronous persistency that asynchronously delegate the operations conducted with the In-Memory-Data-Grid (IMDG) into a backend database.
+MemoryXtend can work together with the [XAP Mirror Service]({{%currentjavaurl%}}/asynchronous-persistency-with-the-mirror.html) which provides reliable asynchronous persistency that asynchronously delegates the operations conducted with the In-Memory-Data-Grid (IMDG) into a backend database.

+{{%align center%}}
 ![image](/attachment_files/blobstore/ssd-rocksdb-mirror.png)
+{{%/align%}}

 ## Initial Load